balazsnemeth/DateRate/README.md

 1. LocalizationManager - it is responsible for localize a given DOM element, download the localization data and provide services the localization to be managed.
 2. RatingManager - it is respionsible for downloading the rating structure, rendering the rate screen based on a static HTML template using Handlebar.
 3. StarManager - it is responsilbe for managing the stars.
 It is responsible for selecting, deselecting stars, animations, fastclick, etc...
+4. StartPage - handle the events, changes of the fist page.
+The page is bound to a view-data-model using knockout.
-4. app.js - to handle the page changes, global configurations (e.g the gender, user language).
+5. app.js - to handle the page changes, global configurations (e.g the gender, user language).

 ## Server side